-SPOUSE AND DOMESTIC PARTNER DEPENDENT TYPE DEFINITION REQUIRED DOCUMENT(S) is not currently married to or legally separated from another person under statutory law; and shares responsibility with the covered person for each other's common welfare; and is at least 18 years of age and mentally competent to consent to contract; and has been in an exclusive relationship with the employee for at least 6 months with the intention of remaining in the relationship indefinitely; and is financially interdependent with the covered employee, as demonstrated by a signed declaration of financial interdependence and at least four (4) of the required documents.
-Joint ownership of real estate property or joint tenancy on a residential lease; or Joint ownership of an automobile; or Joint bank or credit account; or Joint liabilities (e.g., credit card or loans); or A will designated the eligible dependent as primary beneficiary; or A retirement plan or life insurance policy beneficiary designation form designating the eligible dependent as primary beneficiary; or A durable power of attorney signed to the effect that the employee and eligible dependent have granted powers to one another.
+SPOUSE AND DOMESTIC PARTNER DEPENDENT TYPE DEFINITION REQUIRED DOCUMENT(S) Four (4) of the following documents to show financial interdependency is not currently married to or legally separated from another person under statutory law; and shares responsibility with the covered person for each other's common welfare; and is at least 18 years of age and mentally competent to consent to contract; and has been in an exclusive relationship with the employee for at least 6 months with the intention of remaining in the relationship indefinitely; and is financially interdependent with the covered employee, as demonstrated by a signed declaration of financial interdependence and at least four (4) of the required documents.
+Joint ownership of real estate property or joint tenancy on a residential lease; or Joint ownership of an automobile; or Joint bank or credit account; or Joint liabilities (e.g., credit card or loans); or A will designating the eligible dependent as primary beneficiary; or A retirement plan or life insurance policy beneficiary designation form designating the eligible dependent as primary beneficiary; or A durable power of attorney signed to the effect that the employee and eligible dependent have granted powers to one another.